superhow/vesting-sahara/README.md

 No more transferring funds onto separate chains with separate protocols.

 ## Vesting pools
-Vesting pools can be added in the constructor or separately in addVestingPoolFunction.
+Vesting pools can be added in the constructor or separately in addVestingPoolFunction.<br />
 Data for pools:

 | Vesting Pool          | Tokens      | %   Listing | Cliff release % | Cliff period (months) | Vesting                                              |